Mark Fisher (British politician): Political career

 Following the Labour victory at the 1997 general Election, new prime minister Tony Blair appointed Fisher as the Parliamentary Under-Secretary of State at the Department for Culture, Media and Sport.
+During his time as Minister of the Arts, he became the first UK Government minister to address a major outdoor rock music festival when he gave a brief speech before a set by the Smashing Pumpkins at the 1997 Glastonbury Festival.
 He rebelled against the government by voting against the party whip on the Competition Act 1998, and was later sacked in Blair's first cabinet reshuffle in 1998, after which Fisher returned to the backbenches.

-He served as the Patron for the National Benevolent Fund for the Aged since 1986, and was a member of the BBC General Advisory Council for ten years from 1987.
-He also served as a council member of the Institute for Policy Studies 1985–95, and was the deputy Pro-Chancellor of Keele University from 1989 until his entry to government in 1997.
-In 2000 he was a visiting fellow at St Antony's College, Oxford.
+He served as the Patron for the National Benevolent Fund for the Aged from 1986, and was a member of the BBC General Advisory Council from 1987 until 1997.
+He also served as a council member of the Institute for Policy Studies from 1985 until 1995, and was the deputy Pro-Chancellor of Keele University from 1989 until his entry to government in 1997.
+In 2000, he was a visiting fellow at St Antony's College, Oxford.

 In June 2009, Fisher called on Prime Minister Gordon Brown to resign.
-In the expenses scandal he claimed more than £17,000, none of which he was required to pay back.
+In the expenses scandal, Fisher claimed more than £17,000, none of which he was required to pay back.
 The bulk of this sum was spent on mortgage and utility payments on his second home.
 Some of his more bizarre expenses claims include a 34-pence Kit Kat bar, a bottle of Toilet Duck and a pack of chunky crayons and face-painting kit.

 On 10 March 2010, Fisher announced that he would stand down as an MP due to health concerns, citing hydrocephalus.
 He was succeeded as MP for Stoke-on-Trent Central by Tristram Hunt, who was also educated at Trinity College, Cambridge.